piegope/doc/docs/en/server/overview/what-is-server.md

 ---
 eleventyComputed:
-  title: Devolutions Server
+  title: '{{ en.DVLS }}'
   order: 10
   keywords:
   - on-premises
   - self-hosted
   - roles
 ---
 ![!!{{ en.DVLS }} logo]({{ locale[lang].projects.server.logo }})

-{{ en.DVLS }} is an on‑premise vault for storing and sharing information across your whole organization.
+{{ en.DVLS }} is an on‑premise {{ en.VLT }} for storing and sharing information across your whole organization.
 Manage remote connections, credentials, and sensitive information with ease.

 Use our ***User Groups Based Access Control*** to grant permissions in a granular fashion.
 Advanced logging of all user activity is included to offer visibility in all aspects of the solution.